DocKDE/pdbman/README.md

 We will save the changes made here at the end of our editing session.

 Next, we want to build an active region of residues around a metal ion in the center of the region of interest to us.
 In order to find the ID of a suitable atom you can do, e.g.:

 ```
-pdbman> Q -tl cu
+pdbman> Q name cu
 +---------+-----------+------------+--------------+----+--------+
 | Atom ID | Atom name | Residue ID | Residue Name | QM | Active |
 +---------+-----------+------------+--------------+----+--------+